Mingtiandi

 The Paragon includes two office blocks in addition to the six-storey mall (Image: Cuscaden Peak)

-To fund the purchase, CICT is simultaneously selling Asia Square Tower 2 in Marina Bay to a unit of Malaysian developer IOI Properties Group, for S$2.48 billion ($1.9 billion), the trust said.
+To fund the purchase, CICT is selling Asia Square Tower 2 in Marina Bay to a unit of Malaysian developer IOI Properties Group, for S$2.48 billion ($1.9 billion), the trust said.
 The trust is selling the office block at a 9.9 percent premium to its most recent independent valuation with a 3 percent exit yield, while it is redeploying that cash into the Paragon at a 3.9 percent yield, according to the REIT’s manager.

 “Paragon is a rare, premier freehold integrated development in the heart of Orchard Road,” said Tan Choon Siang, chief executive of CICT’s manager.
 “This acquisition strengthens the resilience and quality of CICT’s Singapore-focused portfolio, combining sizeable, upscale retail exposure with a defensive medical component, which is supported by strong structural tailwinds such as an ageing population and rising medical tourism.”